Occasional Overdraft Privilege Service SM ("OOPS")*

 A customer who does not affirmatively agree (opts-out) to the payment of ATM or everyday debit card transactions pursuant to OOPS agrees to not overdraw their account for ATM and everyday debit card transactions ($0 debit card overdraft limit).
 Note: The debit card opt-out consumer may continue to use available overdraft services for checks, ACH transactions, or other types of transactions.
 The bank is not obligated to honor any overdraft on your account if the overdraft, either alone or when aggregated with other overdrafts and related overdraft fees, exceeds your OOPS limit for checks and ACH transactions.

-If the opt-out consumer breaches the account agreement by overdrawing the account with an ATM or everyday debit card transaction, and there is an inherent risk to the bank, then the debit card will be restricted.
-The debit card may be reactivated if the consumer consents to an automatic transfer from another account to cover overdrafts.
-If these alternatives are not possible, then the card may be reactivated if consumer voluntarily and knowingly elects to opt-in to the bank's debit card overdraft service.
-Here's how the OOPS works if we pay your overdraft item: If you inadvertently write a check, make an ATM withdrawal or other payment or withdrawal request for more than the funds on deposit in your account, we may cover them, and save you time, money and inconvenience.
+Here's how OOPS works if we pay your overdraft item: If you inadvertently write a check, make an ATM withdrawal or other payment or withdrawal request for more than the funds on deposit in your account, we may cover them, and save you time, money and inconvenience.
 Suppose that your account type permits a $500 limit.
-With OOPS, you may be covered for a check of $470.50 plus the $29.50 Overdraft Paid Fee-OOPS.
-Alternatively, you may be covered for a $100 ATM withdrawal, a check of $341.00 plus the $59 Overdraft Paid Fee-OOPS for two items.
+With OOPS, you may be covered for a check of $467.00 plus the $33.00 Overdraft Paid Fee-OOPS.
+Alternatively, you may be covered for a $100 ATM withdrawal, a check of $334.00 plus the $66 Overdraft Paid Fee-OOPS for two items.

 You may wish to take advantage of City Bank's balance alert options.
 If you bank online or use our mobile banking services, you may establish a balance alert threshold to let you know when your balance is nearing YOUR alert threshold.
 Here's how it works: You set the threshold (say $100) by logging into your account online and setting up the balance alert program.
 The alert system is based on your ledger balance (not including any OOPS limit).
 The ledger balance is finalized once a day in the evenings after all items have been posted, including deposits for which you have received credit, wire and cash items, ACH payments, and debit card payments that have been submitted by the merchant processors for posting.
 If your ledger balance has fallen to your alert threshold, you will receive a text message (if you use the mobile banking program) or an email alert.
 You can then log on securely to your account for more information.